We'll come to YOUR stand-down!

-A Safety Stand-Down is a voluntary event for employers to talk directly to employees about "Fall Hazards" and to reinforce the importance of "Fall Prevention."
+This is a voluntary event and an opportunity for employers to talk directly to employees about fall hazards and fall prevention.

 Participants may include trade associations, employers, federal, state and local governmental agencies, professional societies, institutes, and consumer/labor-management interest organizations, sub- and independent contractors, and all workers interested in raising awareness to protect themselves, their coworkers, family, friends, and all working Hoosiers.